-During the reporting period, Treasury published and updated 51 SORNs.
-All Treasury SORNs, Notices of Proposed Rulemaking, and Final Rules for Privacy Act Exemptions are available on Treasury's privacy website at: http://www.treasury.gov/privacy/issuances/Pages/default.aspx.
+During the reporting period, Treasury published and updated 14 SORNs.
+All Treasury SORNs, Notices of Proposed Rulemaking, and Final Rules for Privacy Act Exemptions are available at: System of Records Notices (SORNs) | U.S. Department of the Treasury

 Treasury has determined that the information contained in its systems of records is accurate, timely, relevant, complete, and necessary to maintain the proper performance of documented agency functions.
 Please consult our website or the Federal Register for the full text of Treasury SORNs.